awsdocs/iam-user-guide/doc_source/example_iam_Scenario_CreateUserAssumeRole_section.md

     }
 }

 //!
-Scenario to create an IAM user, create an IAM role, and apply the role to the use.
+Scenario to create an IAM user, create an IAM role, and apply the role to the user.
 // "IAM access" permissions are needed to run this code.
-// "STS assume role" permissions are needed to run this code; (note, it may be necessary to
+// "STS assume role" permissions are needed to run this code.
+(Note: It might be necessary to
 //    create a custom policy).
 /*!
   \sa iamCreateUserAssumeRoleScenario